Skip to Main Content

 Department of Veterans Affairs

-Department of Veterans Affairs CTO Charles Worthington serves as CAIO and CTO at VA.
-He recently briefed the House of Representatives on the department’s plans to integrate AI into its operations.
+Charles Worthington serves a dual hat role as CAIO and CTO at the Department of Veterans Affairs.
+Worthington was first reported as the CAIO in February 2024, and has been CTO since joining the agency in 2017.
+He briefed the House of Representatives on the department’s plans to integrate AI into its operations in early 2024.

 Additionally, Gil Alterovitz serves as CAIO of the Veterans Health Administration and the inaugural director of the National Artificial Intelligence Institute (NAII).
 He was one of the major players behind the White House’s Blueprint for an AI Bill of Rights that preceded the AI executive order.